Carbophenothion: Metabolism

 The metabolism of carbophenothion in human beings, is comparable to the metabolism in mice, insects and plants.
 There is little data of the quantitative degradation of carbophenothion to oxidative and hydrolytic compounds in mammals.
 It was found that in the rat more than 75% of the administered dose was excreted in the urine within 24 hours.
 Carbophenothion is therefore estimated to be rapidly excreted in humans as well.
 The compound is most toxic when it is not metabolized.
 The acute toxicity of the majority of the metabolites of carbophenothion have been studied in rats.
 They are considerably less toxic and thus show that metabolism of carbophenothion does probably not involve bioactivation but rather detoxification.
-The two main products of this metabolism are sulphoxide and sulphone.
-Five oxidative products have been identified: the oxygen analogue of the carbophenothion, the sulphoxide and its oxygen analogue and finally sulphones and its oxygen analogue, all of which are depicted on the right.
+The two main products of this metabolism are sulfoxide and sulfone.
+Five oxidative products have been identified: the oxygen analogue of the carbophenothion, the sulfoxide and its oxygen analogue and finally sulfones and its oxygen analogue, all of which are depicted on the right.

 The first major route of degradation of carbophenothion in rats is sulfoxidation, as displayed on the right.
-This product can be further transformed into 4-chlorobenzenesulphinic and 4-chlorobenzenesulphonic acid.
+This product can be further transformed into 4-chlorobenzenesulfinic and 4-chlorobenzenesulfonic acid.
 A second major route involves the formation of 4-chlorothiophenol, which is further transformed via methylation and ring-hydroxylation to 4-Chloro-3-hydroxyphenyl methyl sulfone.
-This is then converted in approximately equal proportions to sulphate and glucuronide conjugates.
-Furthermore, there are metabolites that presumably arise from the cleavage of the P-S bond such as 4-chlorophenylsulphinylmethyl methyl sulphone.
+This is then converted in approximately equal proportions to sulfate and glucuronide conjugates.
+Furthermore, there are metabolites that presumably arise from the cleavage of the P-S bond such as 4-chlorophenylsulfinylmethyl methyl sulfone.
 An overview of the metabolites and their occurrence as has been studied in rats can be found in the table below.